eriksoeb/getfame/README.md

 2. copy all files to this folder first time.
 3. start FAME and compile the 2 .pro files: getfame and functions
 4. All users should have (rx) access to files in this folder) If log file stored here users need w access to common log file
-5. getfameseries getfameexpr getfamenames need to be in PATH or you need to prefix with the path when executing-- 5b.The 3 scripts cannot be renamed, and they are using the name od the script to call fame procedures and name .json files 5c.Test to execute ie getfamenames from a xterm before jupiterlab or other to get better control errormessage 5d.New users may use getfame -n getfame -s and getfame -e indtead of the 3 identical scripts.
+5. getfame needs to be in PATH or you need to prefix with the path when executing 5b.Test to execute ie getfame-n  from a xterm before jupiterlab or other to get better control errormessage 5c.New users may use getfame -n getfame -s and getfame -e instead of the 3 identical scripts getfamenames getfamenames getfameexpr as they are to be phased out
 6. Explore the directory $HOME/.GetFAME for error messages and output (this will also be listed as part of the execution)
-7. When getfamenames works ( need to change FAME paths inside to start Fame ) then you can cp getfamenames getfameexpr and cp getfamenames getfameseries
+7. The new getfame script isd different from getfamenames, getfameseries & getfameexpr as it takes different num of arguments.
-8. The getfame script isd different from getfamenames, getfameseries & getfameexpr as it takes different num of arguments.
+8. Use getfame -n getfame -s and the most advanced getfame -e
 ```

 >[!NOTE]